pisanovo/pcis-privacy-protection-of-trajectory-data/src/echo_agent/README.md

 The echo_agent expects the following things:
 1. An instance of carla simulator running, with cars randomly driving around in it.
-2. A mongo_db database to store the echo_agent's state in.
-3. Each module to be run as a flask application.
+2. Each module to be run as a flask application.

 **To run the application, we recommend using docker compose, as specified in the main [Readme.md](../../Readme.md).**